Sign Up For Our

 Entry Divisions

-Shining Star, All Star, Superstar, Adult
+Shining Star, All Star, Superstar, Adult and Soaring Stars

-• The Shining Star Division is for dancers who take less than three hours of dance per week.
-All Star is for those dancing 3-5 hours per week, and Super Star is for those dancing more than five hours per week.
+Placement should be made based on the highest recent level of training.
+If an older dancer goes from dancing ten hours a week to only taking tap one hour per week and doing a tap solo, they would still enter as Superstar, not Shining Star!
 Dancers may compete UP in division, but not down.
-In other words, we do not REQUIRE those dancing less than three hours a week to enter the Shiningn Star Division – it is the studio’s option.
+In other words, we do not REQUIRE those dancing less than three hours a week to enter the Shining Star Division – it is the studio’s option.
 But those dancing 4 hours per week may NOT enter as Shining Star.
-For groups, you should place your piece in the Division that the most experienced of the participants fall into.
-If there is one Super Star Division Dancer, in other words, he or she makes the whole piece a Siper Star Sntry.
-We are depending on the honesty of studio directors on division placements.
 If the judges feel that a piece is obviously placed in the wrong division, they have the right to move it as they see fit.

 Categories

-• Each entry will fall in one of the following categories: Solo, Duo/Trio, Small Group (4-9 performers), Large Group (10-19 performers), or Production (20 or more performers),
+• Each entry will fall in one of the following categories: Solo, Duo/Trio, Small Group (4-9 performers), Large Group (10-16 performers), Line (17-24 performers), or Production (25 or more performers),

 Age Groupings

-• Petite: 8 and Under
+• Petite: 7&8

-• Junior: 9-11 years
+• Junior: 9-10

-• Teen: 12-14 years
+• Teen:

-• Senior: 15-19 years
+• Senior: 16-19 years

 • Adult: 20+ (Adult Category-see note below)